 Welcome chi to the front entrance of your home with favorable colors, shapes, and accessories like door mats.
-The right door mat gives a boost of positive energy every time you or a guest crosses it to enter your space.
+Feng shui rules suggest the right door mat will give a boost of positive energy every time you or a guest crosses it to enter your space.

 Door Direction Establishes Mat Design

 The front door - even if you don't use it as the main entrance and just duck inside through the garage - is the mouth of chi, where energy enters your home.
 The compass direction determines the color of the door and the color and shape of the most beneficial door mat.